 Ernest and Lewis BrAun MATC Merit Scholarship - Each semester, MATC awards \$500 scholarships to those deserving students beginning their program of study.
 Awards, which are determined according to applicant's academic records and leadership qualities, are designed to recognize those individuals having excelled in their respective pursuits.
-Applications are available at the program orientation or online at www.matc/forms.
+Applications are available at the program orientation or online at www.manhattantech.edu.

 Prospective students must have been admitted to MATC prior to being considered for the MATC Merit Scholarship.
-Application deadlines are announced by the school counselor each semester and are typically due after the 20th day of classes.
+Application deadlines are announced by the Student Services staff each semester and are typically due after the 20th day of classes.